 Welcome to Swing Asheville!
-Below you’ll see a quick overview of the happenings at our official Thursday night weekly dance at Club Eleven, 11 Grove Street, Asheville from 8:30 to 11:00 p.m.
-The cover is $5 for Swing Asheville members (become a member by clicking HERE…please be patient, page takes a while to load!) or $7 for non-members
+Below you’ll see a quick overview of the happenings at our official Tuesday night weekly dance at THE BLOCK off Biltmore at 39 S Market St, downtown Asheville.
+The cover is $5 for Swing Asheville members (become a member by clicking HERE…please be patient, page takes a while to load!).

 Note that every month, this schedule will change to reflect the upcoming bands and learning opportunities!